snehavcs/Disaster-Response-Pipeline-NLP/README.md

 ![Sample Input](sample_input.png)

-# Inspiration:
+References:

+This project has been completed as a part of Udacity Data Science Nanodegree.

-To code has been inspired by 2 other Github repositories.
+The code has been inspired by 2 other Github repositories.

 https://github.com/canaveensetia/udacity-disaster-response-pipeline
 https://github.com/matteobonanomi/dsnd-disaster-response